 How to change a fingerprint on iPhone and iPad

-How to change fingerprint on iPhone
+Here's how to change your fingerprint on iPhone and iPad

 Apple introduced Face ID with the launch of its iPhone X in 2017, offering facial recognition technology on all of its latest flagship devices ever since; including the iPhone 12 and iPad Pro.
 However, many iPhone and iPad models still use Touch ID, with the latest iPad Air (2020) and iPhone SE (2020) still adopting the fingerprint scanner.